evekb/evedev-kb/common/esi/docs/Api/UniverseApi.md

 Get solar system information

-Get information on a solar system  ---  This route expires daily at 11:05
+Get information on a solar system.
+NOTE: This route does not work with abyssal systems.  ---  This route expires daily at 11:05  --- Warning: This route has an upgrade available.  --- [Diff of the upcoming changes](https://esi.evetech.net/diff/latest/dev/#GET-/universe/systems/{system_id}/)

 ### Example
 ```php